 Is it a periodontal disease?

-Most people will have gingivitis as a first sign of periodontal disease.
-Gingivitis, a major dental problem in general dentistry, is commonly identified by inflammation of the gums.
+Most people will have gingivitis as the first sign of periodontal disease.
+Gingivitis, a major dental problem in family dentistry, is commonly identified by inflammation of the gums.
 It is a bacterial infection whose symptoms may often come and go for long periods of time.
 If the infection goes untreated, the condition can quickly spread to the rest of the mouth leading to periodontitis.

 Warning signs of gum disease